AStefankiv/writing/NASA_api_documentation.md

 Before diving into the code, here’s a quick visual preview of what you can build with the APOD API.

-> NOTE: This simple HTML page dynamically fetches and displays the Astronomy Picture of the Day using JavaScript.
+> 💡NOTE: This simple HTML page dynamically fetches and displays the Astronomy Picture of the Day using JavaScript.

 ### Visual Demo